 - what is expected to change as a result and within what timescale,

 - and as a consequence, improve inter-agency working to better safeguard and promote the welfare of children and young people.

 Sometimes we contribute to a Serious Case Review in another LSCB area and we will publish these on this website.
 When a Serious Case Review is completed and lessons identified, the report is published on this page of our website for 12 months.
 For copies of reports older than this please contact us.

 Learning Lessons Reviews

-Reviews of cases that do not meet the criteria of a Serious Case Review, but that ‘can provide valuable lessons about how organisations are working together to safeguard and promote the welfare of children’ (Working Together 2015) are also carried out by the Sheffield Safeguarding Children Board (SSCB) (now called The Sheffield Children Safeguarding Partnership SCSP).
+Reviews of cases that do not meet the criteria of a Serious Case Review, but that ‘can provide valuable lessons about how organisations are working together to safeguard and promote the welfare of children’ (Working Together 2018) are also carried out by the Sheffield Children Safeguarding Partnership (SCSP) (formerly Sheffield Safeguarding Children Board - SSCB).
 In these cases a Learning Lessons Review or Case Review may be carried out to pull out key learning and develop recommendations which are monitored by the SCSP.

 Useful links for learning from child safeguarding practice reviews/serious case reviews